artekrevol/UAEStartupWizard/DEPLOYMENT.md

 2. Verify all required secrets are set in the Replit Secrets panel
 3. Ensure "Always On" is enabled to maintain persistent connections
 4. Check that HTTP-only mode is properly configured for scrapers
+5. If experiencing TypeScript errors, confirm the API Gateway is using the fixed performance middleware

 ### 8. Maintenance